 - The ability to block data trackers, ads, and cookies

 - Likewise, it offers the DuckDuckGo search engine as the default one.

-- There are no auto-fills, no support for plugins, and even no sync functionality.
+- There are no auto-fills, support for plugins, or sync functionality.
 As a result, it doesn’t save any data on its server, not even the auto-suggested keywords.

-However, for some users, these restrictions are a lot to deal with, even if they take privacy into consideration.
-Well, we leave that decision up to individual users but if you believe that the restrictions are crossing the limits, then the five other browsers in this list have got you covered.
+However, for some users, these restrictions are a lot to deal with, even if they consider privacy.
+We leave that decision up to individual users, but if you believe that the restrictions are crossing the limits, then the five other browsers in this list have covered you.

 The entry of this offering from Microsoft in the Privacy segment might raise a few eyebrows.
-However, since its transition from the legacy to the Chromium build, it has taken some big strife forward towards strengthening user privacy.
+However, since its transition from the legacy to the Chromium build, it has taken some great strife toward strengthening user privacy.

-While it has already established itself as a handy alternative to Chrome, it might soon stand next to Firefox in the priority queue as well.
+While it has already established itself as a handy alternative to Chrome, it might soon stand next to Firefox in the priority queue.

-- It comes with three levels of privacy, namely: Basic, Balanced, and Strict.
+- It comes with three levels of privacy: Basic, Balanced, and Strict.
 As is evident from their names, the third level (Strict) tends to block all the trackers and scripts from loading.
-It may result in breaking of some old sites as well, so choose accordingly.
+It may result in the breaking of some old sites as well, so choose accordingly.

-- There’s also an option to block those intrusive pop-up ads that tend to disrupt the normal workflow.
+- There’s also an option to block those intrusive popup ads that disrupt the typical workflow.

-- However, it is with its Defender SmartScreen feature that takes away all the limelight.
-This recently added functionality will warn you beforehand if the site you are about to visit belongs to the phishing or malware category.
+- However, its Defender SmartScreen feature takes away all the limelight.
+This recently added functionality will warn you if the site you are about to visit belongs to the phishing or malware category.

 - Likewise, it will automatically block all downloads from untrusted and dangerous sources.